asyncio-docs/asyncio-doc/webscraper.rst

     :start-after: ENCODING = 'utf-8'
     :end-before: class MyRequestHandle

 It uses multiple inheritance.
-The mix-in class ``ThreadingMixIn`` provides the multi-threading support and the class ``HTTPServer`` the HTTP server.
+The mix-in class ``ThreadingMixIn`` provides the multi-threading support and the class ``HTTPServer`` a basic HTTP server.

 The request handler only has a ``GET`` method: